 to feed an army to last through the winter.
 Jeez, I don’t know why, I mean, there were stores where you could buy the stuff.
 It was just how they were raised so that’s what we did.
 Plus, we ate vegetables

 I never had the desire to can anything.
-I mean, Mother still cans and best of all she SHARES!!!!!
+Mother still cans, and best of all she SHARES!!!!!

-I never saw the need to do it myself, until this year after some health issues.
+However, I never saw the need to do it myself, until this year after she had health issues.
 I realized I need to learn some of her secrets.

-I love strawberry jam and you just can’t purchase jam like she makes.
+Strawberry jam is the best and you just can’t purchase jam-like she makes.
 Strawberry Jam was my first experience at canning.
-I love the way it turn out and Ryder loved it as well.
+I love the way it turned out and Ryder loved it as well.
 He’s always been a Concord Grape Jelly man, until now!

 I enjoyed the Strawberry Jam and the canning process so much, I decided I wanted to be more adventurous and try this recipe for Balsamic Strawberry Jam.
 The balsamic vinegar gives the jam a wonderful tart, robust flavor.
 It’s my new favorite!